- Results from a new study purpose that the bacterial resistance to antibiotics is increasing.

 Bacterial Resistance to Antibiotics: A Cross-Country Study

 The research team working on this study wants to determine how much is the resistance to antibiotics increasing.
 However, for the purpose of this study they did not concentrate on one country but on 18 European Union members.
 They are Southern Italy, Croatia, Greece, Poland, Bulgaria, Ireland, Austria, France, Germany, Portugal, Belgium, Spain, Slovenia, Lithuania, Netherlands, Norway, Latvia, and Denmark.
-Furthermore, the researchers look at the results form patients that take medication for different stomach conditions brought on by bacteria.
+Furthermore, the researchers look at the results from patients that take medication for different stomach conditions brought on by bacteria.

 Bacterial resistance occurs when the microorganism develops a mechanism to combat the effect of the medication.
 When this happens, the medication has no effect on the bacterial infection and this can cause serious medical issues.
 Furthermore, the last twenty years show a steady increase in the resistance to antibiotics.
 For instance, the resistance of Helicobacter pylori was 9,9% in 1998 and 21,6% in 2018.